-To report a model for abuse or copyright infringement, send an email to email@example.com.
+We encourage you to report any models for abuse or infringements of licenses.
+However, keep in mind that only the copyright holder can report copyright or IP infringement, and should do so using the DMCA takedown process.
+For all other kinds of reports, contact us here.
 Please include a link to the model in question and any other relevant information.
 We'll do our best to resolve the issue as quickly as possible.

 What is Creative Commons?

 Creative Commons helps you share your knowledge and creativity with the world.
 There is no registration to use the Creative Commons licenses.
 Licensing a work is as simple as selecting which of the six licenses best meets your goals, and then marking your work in some way so that others know that you have chosen to release the work under the terms of that license.
-We make it easy for you when you upload a model to Sketchfab, on the Model Properties tab, if you select "Download" you get a Creative Commons Popup:
+If you choose to make your model downloadable, you can choose a CC license.
+See Downloading Models and check out the quick guide on the Creative Commons site.

 See someone using your work without proper attribution?

 First, try contacting them directly and asking them to credit you, you can try pointing them to this page as well.
-If that doesn’t work, send an email to firstname.lastname@example.org and we'll do our best to resolve the issue as quickly as possible.
+If that doesn’t work, you can contact us and we'll do our best to resolve the issue as quickly as possible.
 Please include a link to the model in question and any other relevant information.

 What is the DMCA?